nickklos10/SerieA_Machine_Learning_Predictions_2025/README.md

 - `Team performance`: Wins, draws, losses, goals for, goals against.

 ## Results
-The machine learning model provides predictions for the 2024/2025 Serie A season, including points, victories, and team rankings.
+The machine learning model provides predictions for the 2024/2025 Serie A season, including points and team rankings.
 Detailed analysis for overachievers and underachievers is included.

 ## Data Sources
 The data for this project was scraped from the following websites: